brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/bioinformatics_dictionary.md

   - Prediction of phosphorylation sites using machine learning algorithms
   - Structural modeling to design selective kinase inhibitors
   - Network analysis of kinase signaling pathways in disease states

+  ### 🧬 Moiety

+Refers to a distinct part or portion of a molecule that has characteristic chemical properties and can be identified in other molecules as well.
+In biochemistry and organic chemistry, moieties are typically larger structural units that may contain functional groups.
+In pharmacology, an active moiety is the part of a molecule responsible for the physiological or pharmacological action of a drug.